syncfusion-content/ej2-layouts-docs/ej2-javascript/timeline/customization.md

 # Customization in ##Platform_Name## Timeline control

-The Timeline control empowers you to personalize its appearance beyond the basic structure.
-This section explains various ways you can customize the Timeline items.
+You can customize the Timeline items dot size, connectors, dot borders, dot outer space and more to personalize its appearance.
+This section explains the different ways for styling the items.

-## Connector Styling
+## Connector styling

-### Common Styling
+### Common styling

-Define styles applicable to all connectors throughout the timeline.
+You can define the styles applicable to the all the Timeline item connectors.

 {% if page.publishingplatform == "typescript" %}